Diary of a Network Geek

 XWindows Config

-Filed under: Career Archive,Fun Work,Geek Work,Linux,Personal — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 10:06 am for you boring, normal people.
+Filed under: Career Archive,Fun Work,Geek Work,Linux,Personal — Posted by the Network Geek during the Hour of the Snake which is mid-morning or 10:06 am for you boring, normal people.

 Wow, I’m becoming a Unix admin!